VincentSit/kcpsh/README.md

 - `listen`: kcptun listen port
 - `target`: the shadowsocks address.
 Becasue kcptun & shadowsocks are on the same VPS.
 So the address is `0.0.0.0` doesn't need be changed.
 Unless you have mulitple IP address.
 - `key`: make sure client & server have the same password
+- `crypt`: make sure client & server have the same crpyt method.
+- `mode`: make sure client & server have the same mode.

 > `sndwnd` & `rcvwnd` should not over the your mainum bandwidth.
 >  How to reach the maximum bandwidth?